instnt-inc/instnt-angular-js/README.md

 # Rendering a Custom Signup Workflow with Instnt Angular SDK

-If you'd like to integrate Instnt's back-end functionality with your company's UI, import the [InstntSignUpModule](https://github.com/instnt-inc/instnt-angular-js/blob/master/examples/standard-form/src/app/app.module.ts#L5) in your application's module component using the following line of code:
+If you'd like to integrate Instnt's back-end functionality with your company's UI, import the [InstntSignUpModule](https://github.com/instnt-inc/instnt-angular-js/blob/master/examples/standard-form/src/app/app.module.ts#L5) in your application's module using the following line of code:

 ```jsx
 import { InstntSignupModule } from '@instnt/instnt-angular-js';